Kzra/pykrev/docs/PyKrev User Guide.md

 bray_curtis = pk.bray_curtis_matrix(ri_matrix) #note bray_curtis_matrix requires a numpy.array so won't work directly on sample_data_matrix
 ```

-Voila!
 To finish let's perform PCoA to compare our samples.
 To do this we are going to need the stats module of the skbio package.

 ```python